 3. Set a password policy

-The ability to set up passwords to safeguard content is just one of the advantages of comprehensive document protection plans.
+The ability to set up passwords to safeguard content is just one of the many advantages of comprehensive document protection plans.
 Choose a password protection solution that “travels with the document” so that no matter where it resides or ends up, the document itself is protected.
+Moreover, consider advanced password controls.
+Enforcing strong passwords, limiting failed login attempts, and preventing users from re-using passwords are some of the measures you should take to have a secure document protection plan.

 4. Select your document format based on how documents will be accessed

-Many companies prefer portable document format (PDF) files because they are a common and familiar format in today’s business environment.
+Many companies prefer PDF files because they are a common and familiar format in today’s business environment.
 More than one billion PDFs exist today, and these files use an open standard that is trusted by many businesses across the globe.
 These files can be opened on desktops and laptops using Adobe Reader which is standard on most computers.

-BYOD, or “bring your own device” is becoming the standard in companies today, and the need for more flexibility in delivering secure documents means that more and more companies are also turning to web-friendly document formats such as HTML5 that can be easily viewed on any device - desktop, laptop, tablet or mobile.
-And the technology behind HTML5 is ever-improving with more features, improvements, and standards being applied.
+BYOD, or “bring your own device,” is becoming the standard in companies today.
+The need for more flexibility in delivering secure documents means that more and more companies are also turning to web-friendly document formats such as HTML5 that can be easily viewed on any device - desktop, laptop, tablet or mobile.
+And the technology behind HTML5 is ever-improving with more features, tools, and standards being applied.
+Consider an advanced web viewer option as part of your document protection plan.
+Allowing your users to access protected documents in a secure web format will give them a better experience while keeping your intellectual property secured.

 5. Determine how your documents will be distributed